semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 where `[PROGRAMMING LANGUAGE]` is one of `elixir`, `go`, `java`, `php`, `ruby`, `python` and `node`.
-The value of the `[VERSION]` parameter depends on the programming language used as different programming languages have different versioning.
+The value of the `[VERSION]` parameter depends on the programming language used as different programming languages have different versioning systems.

 ### Dependencies

-The `sem-version` utility mainly depends on the programming languages and the versions of the programming languages that are installed on the Virtual Machine (VM) used.
+The `sem-version` utility mainly depends on the programming languages and the versions of the programming languages that are installed on the Virtual Machine (VM) used for executing a job of a pipeline.

 ### Examples

-Changing the active Go version to 1.9 is as simple as executing the next
+Changing the active Go version to 1.9 is as simple as executing the next command in a job of a pipeline:
-command:

     sem-version go 1.9